On non-autonomous maximal regularity for elliptic operators in divergence form: Introduction

 \subsection{Comparison to earlier results}

-Let us close the discussion by relating the regularity assumption in Theorem~\ref{Thm: Main} to the previously introduced conditions.
+Let us close the discussion by relating the regularity assumption in Theorem~\ref{Thm: Main} to previously introduced conditions (in the case of real symmetric coefficients).
 To do so rigorously, we anticipate an extension result from Lemma~\ref{Lem: extension} further below: On assuming \eqref{Eq: Ass A}, we can extend $A$ to a map $\IR \times \Omega \to \IC^{n \times n}$ in such a way that this estimate remains valid for every bounded interval $I \subseteq \IR$.
+Being real and symmetric is a property that is preserved under this extension.

 Taking this lemma for granted, the results of Strichartz \cite{Strichartz-BMOSobolev} on $\BMO$-Sobolev spaces yield that \eqref{Eq: Ass A} is strictly stronger than $\frac{1}{2}$-H\"older continuity of $\A$ and in fact equivalent to $A$ having an extension $A: \IR \times \Omega \to \IC^{n \times n}$ that satisfies